coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

-**Benefit:** The deity can surround itself with a vortex of energy (acid, cold, electricity, fire, sonic, positive, or negative energy, specified in the deity's description).
+**Benefit:** The deity can surround itself with a vortex of energy (acid, cold, electricity, fire, sonic, positive, or negative energy, specified in the deity’s description).
 The vortex extends from the deity in an emanation with a radius of 10 feet per divine rank.
 The effect

 stops attacks with thrown weapons and projectiles.
 Such attacks fail if